OBOAcademy/obook/redesign/OBOReferenceOntologyDevelopment.md

 # OBO Reference Ontology Development

 ## Prerequisites
-- Review tutorial on Ontology Theory
+- Review tutorial on Ontology Development Automation

 ## Preparation
 - TBD

 ## What is delivered as part of the course

-**Description:**  Advanced queries with ontologies
+**Description:** Leading a new or existing OBO project; maybe reference ontology develoment?

 ### Learning objectives
-- advanced SPARQL
-- term enrichment
-- semantic similarity
-- Named Entity Recognition
+- detailed knowledge of OBO principles and best practises
+- use OBO Dashboard
+- use OBO Registry
-- more…
+- use PURL system

 ## Tutorials
 - in person or video (link videos here as they become available)